Laxman-Devasani/k8s-app-service/README.md

-# Spring Boot Hello World API
+# K8s Service - Spring Boot API

 This is a small Spring-Boot Hello World application to demonstrate a quick and simple API.